The machine with no floor

 This is the fundamental distinction between a hosted environment and a freestanding environment:

 • Freestanding: The program runs directly on the hardware (or on a bootloader’s handoff).
 There is no standard library, no runtime initialization, no system calls.
-The language standard guarantees almost nothing - only a handful of headers like <stddef.h>, <stdint.h>, <float.h>, and <limits.h> are required to be available.
+The language standard guarantees almost nothing.
+Still, a small set of headers: <stddef.h>, <stdint.h>, <float.h>, and <limits.h> - must be available.
+Do not read that as “part of libc light.”
+Those headers are mostly typedefs, preprocessor macros, and implementation-defined limits (sizes, widths, floating-point characteristics).
+They do not give you printf, malloc, file handles, or any other hosted conveniences.

 The first step in building an operating system is accepting this, and building a toolchain that works within these constraints.